← All blog posts 6 min readanthropic

 Anthropic is also embedding this approach in education — partnerships with RISD, Ringling College of Art and Design, and Goldsmiths' Computational Arts program put Claude and the new connectors directly into curricula [1] (see 2026-04-29 Anthropic).
 Students learn creative computation: the intersection of traditional craft and AI-driven automation.

-For a hands-on walkthrough of building MCP-driven creative pipelines — from Blender scripting to Adobe CC integration to multi-tool orchestration — see courses/claude-tool-use-from-zero.
+For a hands-on walkthrough of building MCP-driven creative pipelines — from Blender scripting to Adobe CC integration to multi-tool orchestration — see Claude Tool Use from Zero: From Basics to Production Connectors.

 Further Reading